 Hyacinth Bulbs: Getting the Most out of Your Purchase

 , are planted in the fall.
 When selecting a site, keep in mind that they often bloom before many deciduous trees leaf out in the spring.
 They need at least 4-8 hours of direct sunlight daily.
 The soil must drain well.
 If it doesn't, the bulbs may rot.
 Adding aged manure or compost may improve the soil's drainage.

-How to Plant Hyacinth Bulbs – Hyacinth bulbs should be planted in clumps of 3-4 bulbs.
-They should be planted 4-6 inches deep and 4-8 inches apart.
+Depending on the look you're going for, hyacinth bulbs can be planted in rows or clumps.
+If planting in clumps, we recommend 3-4 bulbs.
+They should be planted 4-6 inches deep and 3-6 inches apart.

 Hyacinths should receive about 1 inch of water a week during the growing season.
 Lightly mulching protects the bulbs over winter and can also suppress weeds.

 When do Hyacinths Bloom?

 After hyacinths are done blooming, let the foliage die down naturally.
 Do not cut the foliage.
 The leaves provide nourishment for the bulbs to produce future growth and blooming in the coming years.
 Many gardeners plant hyacinths with later-blooming bulbs, like alliums